Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 * offered consultants and advise
 * will get back on funding, focus on other committees first
 * mentioned that they don't have a platform for other committees to release they can help,
-	* could be used as leverage later
+	* could be used as leverage later\

+#### Break on day one
+* look at us and EU laws on sharing information
+* draft potential PR statements
+* get update from World bank
+* Draft response to congress and EU
+	* Congress response is more important (second note)
+* research what actual social media companies do